The Geometry of Uniqueness, Sparsity and Clustering in Penalized Estimation

 where $y \in \R^n$.
 Let $B^*$ denote the unit ball of the dual norm $\|.\|^*$.
 There exists $y \in \R^n$ with $|\Spen(y)| > 1$ if and only if $\row(X)$ intersects a face of the dual unit ball $B^*$ whose codimension is larger than ${\rm rk}(X)$. \end{theorem}

+It should be noted that also vertices are faces (of dimension zero and codimension $p$), as is the polytope itself (of dimension $p$ and codimension zero), a precise definition for faces is given in the appendix.

-As mentioned in the introducation, the notion of uniqueness considered in Theorem~\ref{thm:uni-pen} is strong in the sense that it guarantees uniqueness for a given design matrix $X$ \emph{for all} values $y \in \R^n$.
-Such concept of uniqueness is beneficial when studying the stochastic properties of the minimizer in a statistical framework, as then $y$ varies and a criterion independent of $y$ is desirable.
+As mentioned in the introduction, the notion of uniqueness considered in Theorem~\ref{thm:uni-pen} is strong in the sense that it guarantees uniqueness for a given design matrix $X$ \emph{for all} values $y \in \R^n$.
+This concept of uniqueness is beneficial when studying the stochastic properties of the minimizer in a statistical framework, as then $y$ varies and a criterion independent of $y$ is desirable.
 Also note that we make no assumptions on $X$.

 If the norm $\|.\|$ involves a tuning parameter $\lambda$, the uniqueness of the corresponding penalized problem does not depend on the particular choice of $\lambda$.
 The parameter simply scales $B$ and subsequently $B^*$ and does not affect which faces are intersected by the vector space $\row(X)$.